Diving in Miri-Sibuti Coral Reefs National Park

 Sri Gadong Wreck (1 hr 10 minutes from jetty)

-This is one of the favourite sites among local divers; resting upright on a 18- metres mud bottom, this small 30-metre cargo ship is renowned for its large resident groupers.
+This is one of the favourite diving sites among local divers; resting upright on a 18- metres mud bottom, this small 30-metre cargo ship is renowned for its large resident groupers.
 The whole wreck is teeming with fish life in entirety.
 Jacks, yellow grunts, batfish and batfish and barracudas encircling around the wreck while the giant groupers swim in and out of the cargo holds.